 2. The Silence of the Lambs (1991)

 One of the finest thrillers ever made, this film swept the Academy Awards, deserving each Oscar it won and possibly deserving of a couple of others.
-The majority of the film is about getting hold of Buffalo Bill, the serial killer who has kidnapped the US Senator’s daughter before he kills her.
-Smart and taut, it teeters on the edge of psychological study and all-out horror while also encompassing stellar performances by Anthony Hopkins and Jodie Foster.
+The majority of the film is about getting hold of Buffalo Bill, the serial killer who has kidnapped the U.S. Senator’s daughter before he kills her.
+Bright and taut, it teeters on the edge of psychological study and all-out horror while also encompassing stellar performances by Anthony Hopkins and Jodie Foster.
 You may watch the film here.

 1. Inception (2010)